 Peter is responsible for making the magazine so attractive and works with the rest of the team on its design.
 As a cycling obsessed father of two he is rarely still, whether cycling to work with delusions of being in the Tour de France, or having fun with his two small people.

 Our chief techie in the office, Aiden, (and also nicknamed the office president!) designed this beautiful website and keeps its content up to date for you to enjoy.
-If you have any technological issues and need some assistance, drop Aiden an email.
 In his spare time, Aiden enjoys walking his Labrador Toby and relaxing with friends and family.